Skip to Content

 • Contact a rideshare accident attorney in Gainesville.

 In most cases, it is in your best interests to contact an attorney as soon as possible after a rideshare accident, even before talking to the insurance company.
-This is because insurance providers often try to devalue or deny claims; their adjusters may try to argue that you were at fault or that you had a pre-existing condition.
-In cases involving rideshare drivers, working with the insurance company becomes even more complicated, as the rideshare driver may not be covered under their own private insurance policy and the rideshare company may dispute liability.
+Insurance adjusters may downplay your claim, argue fault, or cite preexisting conditions.
+Rideshare cases can be even trickier, as the driver’s personal insurance or the company’s coverage may be disputed.

 Rideshare collisions can cause injuries ranging from minor strains to life-altering conditions requiring ongoing care.
 In Gainesville and across Hall County, busy roads like Jesse Jewell Parkway and I-985 increase the risk and severity of crashes for backseat passengers.